EzequielCaste/DOM-Array-Methods/README.md

+### Practice Array Methods and DOM manipulation

-What does the app do?
+**What does the app do?**
-- shows a list a names and their wealth
+- Shows a list a names and their wealth
-- user name is received from API
+- User name is received from API
-- wealth is calculated with Random function
+- Wealth is calculated with Random function

-Add User Button
+**Add User Button**
-- adds 1 new user to the list
+- Adds 1 new user to the list

-Double Money Button
+**Double Money Button**
-- multiplies the wealth of every user by 2
+- Multiplies the wealth of every user by 2

-Show Millionaires Button
+**Show Millionaires Button**
-- only display those users whose wealth is greather than 1,000,000 (in other words: remove those users with less than 1,000,000 wealth)
+- Only display those users whose wealth is greather than 1,000,000 (in other words: remove those users with less than 1,000,000 wealth)

-Sort by Richest Button
+**Sort by Richest Button**
-- sort the list by highest wealth
+- Sort the list by highest wealth